Data-Science-for-Linguists-2019/Blog-Sentiment-Analysis/final_report.md

 #### Distribution of blogger astrological signs
 ![png](images/graphs/distribution_of_blogger_signs.png)
-*Description: This graph is a histogram of blogger astrological signs.
+*Description: This graph is a bar chart of blogger astrological signs.
 The maximum value is at the sign Virgo, though the distribution is fairly even.
 There are between 1400 and 1800 bloggers in every category.*

 ## 3. Analysis